gabriellanzer/Ravine-ECS/README.md

 # Ravine ECS
 This repository is the *Entity Component System* architecture implementation to be integrated with the [Ravine](https://github.com/gabriellanzer/Ravine) framework.
 It is written using C++14 features and has a special storage focused on linear cache access to ensure extreme performance.
 That is achieved through the concept of cyclic arrays, and done through a couple of control operations.
 The performance was ensured through a benchmark against Skypjack's [EnTT](https://github.com/skypjack/entt) library, and it's repo can be found [here](https://github.com/gabriellanzer/Ravine-ECS-Benchmark) (TL;DR: got almost twice the performance), I also did an [integration with OpenGL and a comparison of the DOD ECS vs Bad OOD](https://github.com/gabriellanzer/Ravine-ECS-Showdown) - sorry linux users, Visual Studio solution only...

+## How to use

+TODO - Document the general API usage.
+Code is mostly self-explanatory though...

 ## Storage Scheme
 To ensure the lowest cache-miss frequencies as possible, while mantaining a few nice features of linear access, I decided to have storage **arrays per component types**.
 Each of these arrays is holds groups of components, **ordered by their entities archtypes**.
 A given storage state is represented by the following diagram: